alexellis/k3sup/README.md

 ## Who is the author? 👏

-`k3sup` is Open Source Software (OSS) and was created by [Alex Ellis](https://www.alexellis.io/) - the Founder of [OpenFaaS &reg;](https://www.openfaas.com/) and a voluntary [CNCF Ambassador](https://www.cncf.io/people/ambassadors/).
+`k3sup` is Open Source Software (OSS) and was created by [Alex Ellis](https://www.alexellis.io/) - the founder of [OpenFaaS &reg;](https://www.openfaas.com/) & [inlets](https://inlets.dev/).
+Alex is also an active part of the Docker & Kubernetes community as a [CNCF Ambassador](https://www.cncf.io/people/ambassadors/).

-Do you like `k3sup` or enjoy any of Alex's other work? 🍻
+If you've benefitted from his open source projects or blog posts in some way, then and join dozens of other developers today by buying an Insiders Subscription 🏆

-Join dozens of other developers 🏆 in supporting Alex and his work through [GitHub Sponsors](https://github.com/users/alexellis/sponsorship) today.
-You'll get into the Insiders Track and access to regular email updates on all his work.
+* Buy an Insiders Subscription via [GitHub](https://github.com/users/alexellis/sponsorship) today

 ## Usage ✅